jenkinsci/hashicorp-vault-plugin/README.md

 The `path` field is the approle authentication path.
 This is, by default, "approle" and this will also be used if no path is specified here.

+#### Migrate current Jenkins Vault configuration to support a new version of plugin.
+After update a plugin from version `2.2.0` you can note - builds failed with an exception `java.lang.NullPointerException`.
+This steps will help you fix it:
+1. If you using AppRole auth method - you need to update Jenkins `Credential` store (in UI) for all kinds `Vault App Role Credential` and set `Path` field for your correct path or just leave the default `approle` and save.
+2. Go to `Configure` of failed job and change Vault Engine in `Advanced Settings` and choose your version on KV Engine 1 or 2 from a select menu `K/V Engine Version` for ALL `Vault Secrets` and save.

 #### Vault Github Credential

 ![Github Credentia](docs/images/github_credential.png)